In this week’s Dispatches from The Secret Library, Dr Oliver Tearle considers a famous and much-misunderstood quotation from Shakespeare

 Hamlet resolves to find out.
 (On that issue, I’ve always been struck by the actual madness of Hamlet’s plan: if he wishes to set about playing detective and try to find out if his father really was murdered, without arousing the suspicion of those around him, surely pretending to be mad is one sure-fire way to guarantee that he will attract the attention and suspicion of others.
 And this is exactly what happens.)

-Hamlet’s words about there being ‘more things in heaven and earth than are dreamt of in your philosophy’ immediately provokes some questions.
+Hamlet’s declaration that there are ‘more things in heaven and earth than are dreamt of in your philosophy’ immediately provokes some questions.
 What exactly is Hamlet implying here?
 That we shouldn’t dismiss such things as ghosts as if they were purely superstition, but approach them with an open mind?

 The various editions of the play, ever since the earliest quartos were printed at the beginning of the seventeenth century, have only amplified the ambiguity.
 The First Folio printing, for instance, had ‘our philosophy’ rather than ‘your’, and this seems a fair emendation.
 Suddenly Hamlet’s words are clearer: ‘There are more things in heaven and earth, Horatio, / Than are dreamt of in our philosophy’ (i.e. the sum total of all human knowledge).